 - Review and submit the form.

-Important Note: Instead of signing the statement of change of North Carolina registered agent, the new registered agent may sign a separate written consent to the appointment, which must be attached to this statement.
+Important Note: Instead of signing the statement of change of the North Carolina registered agent, the new registered agent may sign a separate written consent to the appointment, which must be attached to this statement.

 Changing a Registered Agent or Registered Office via Mail or In-Person